 Cloud collaboration is more conducive to flexible work scheduling because accessibility is drastically increased.
 The always-available nature of the cloud means more and better opportunities to share globally across time zones as well as locally over a variety of work schedules and locations.

 Cloud collaboration offers advantages in the form of fewer infrastructure needs and maintenance costs.
 It also minimizes the cost of upgrades, reducing overhead with a larger remote workforce, work-at-home options as needed, and part-time employee solutions.

 Google Workspace delivers a 331 percent average ROI after three years.

-Real time cloud collaboration makes it easy for a larger number of employees to weigh in on projects and discussions, without taking up too much time or distracting from an end goal.
+Real-time cloud collaboration makes it easy for a larger number of employees to weigh in on projects and discussions, without taking up too much time or distracting from an end goal.
 This means more ideas and innovation, faster forward momentum, and increased access to organizational goals and achievements, which in turn fosters a stronger community overall.

 All project details, including conversations, drafts, and documentation can be saved and accessed at any time via the cloud.
-This maintains quality control by tracking and saving all interactions and manages documentation all in one place.
+This maintains quality control by tracking and saving all interactions and managing documentation all in one place.

 Whether an organization is collaborating on a multi-year enterprise software project or a three-person business analysis report, cloud software allows for easy and efficient scaling as needed.